yaronf/I-D/STAR/draft-ietf-acme-star.md

   }
 ~~~

 The server MUST NOT issue any additional certificates for this Order, beyond the certificate that is available for collection at the time of deletion.

+Immediately after the Order is canceled, the server:

+- SHOULD update the status of the order resource to "canceled";
-Immediately after the Order is canceled, the server SHOULD respond with 403 (Forbidden) to any requests to the certificate endpoint.
+- SHOULD respond with 403 (Forbidden) to any requests to the certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderCanceled".

 ## Capability Discovery
 {: #capability-discovery}